- Burnt Food on Stovetop

 Smoke alarms don’t always distinguish between smoke particles and moisture content.
 Thus, the density of the moisture particles can trigger your alarm, even if they’re water particles.
 If you have high humidity in your home, use fans or windows to dissipate the humidity.

-Dense water vapor is like humidity when it comes to triggering false alarms.
+Dense water vapor is like humidity when it comes to triggering smoke detector false alarms.
 When you take a shower or boil water on the stove, smoke detectors can sense the steam and sound the alarm.
 Make sure you ventilate your bathroom and kitchen properly to prevent this.

 Small bugs love dark crevices in your home, so they may crawl into your smoke detectors, triggering a false alarm.
 If you were ever wondering “why did my fire alarm randomly go off in the middle of the night”, open the device and check for small insects.
 Use pest control sprays around your smoke alarms if insects are the culprit.